-To apply submit a resume; a cover letter describing your interest in criminal justice reform, any geographic or office preferences and whether you would like to be considered for the FJP District Attorney/Public Defender split opportunity; a law school transcript (1Ls who have not yet received their fall grades may instead submit an undergraduate transcript); and a brief (5 to 10 page) writing sample to FJPFellow@fairandjustprosecution.org.
-Please note any time exigencies and inform us when/if they arise.
+To apply submit a resume; a cover letter describing your interest in criminal justice reform, how you learned about the program, any geographic or office preferences, and whether you are interested in the FJP District Attorney/Public Defender or Advocacy Organization split opportunity; a law school transcript (1Ls without fall grades may instead submit an undergraduate transcript); and a brief (5 to 10 page) writing sample to SummerFellows@fairandjustprosecution.org.
+Please inform us of any time exigencies when/if they arise.